Audio File Version Control: Why You Need It & How It Works

 Version control isn’t just for managing client revisions.
 It’s a creative safety net.

-Experiment without fear of losing the “safe” version.
+Experiment without worrying about losing the “safe” version.
 Make 10 versions, pick the best, no stress.
-Review old versions to see how your mix evolved.
+Go back through old versions to hear how your mix evolved over time.

 Version control best practices

 Version early, version often.
 Don’t wait until you have something “finished.”
 Save versions throughout the process: rough mix (v01), pre-master (v02), first master (v03), client revision (v04).
-More versions means more flexibility.
+More versions means more flexibility later.

 Add notes to every version.
 Future-you won’t remember what changed.
 Write it down: “Boosted low end +3dB,” “Client requested less reverb,” “Final approved master.”